Ashir-Bashir/Bikestores-Data-Analysis-Project/README.md

 8. [References](References)

 ### Project Overview
-Created a Sales Dashboard for a theoretical bicycle retail company, the project enhanced data-driven decisions.
-It involved strategic SQL data extraction, ensuring accuracy.
-The subsequent design phase utilised Excel and Tableau for a dynamic, visually appealing dashboard.
+This data analysis project was created to unveil the sales performance of a theoretical bicycle retail company from 2016 to 2018.
+Through a comprehensive analysis of diverse sales data facets, my aim is to pinpoint trends, derive data-driven insights, propose recommendations, and attain a profound comprehension of the company's overall performance.
+The strategic extraction of data using SQL was meticulously executed to guarantee precision.
+Following this, the design phase seamlessly integrated Excel and Tableau, resulting in a dynamic and visually captivating dashboard.

 ![image](https://github.com/Ashir-Bashir/Bikestores-Data-Analysis-Project/assets/152665079/857993e9-09e6-4548-a7a9-2ed8be67195c)